-Recommendations for Protocols Use and Future Work.
+Recommendations for protocols use and future work.
 Let us conclude the paper with a condensed recommendation for the practical implementation of PUF-based OT and BC protocols, and by a discussion of future work.
-Firstly, it is clear from our results that the protocol of Brzuska et al. cannot be used safely with optical PUFs a la Pappu (i.e., with non-integrated optical PUFs that have only a small or medium sized challenge set), or with electrical PUFs with challenge lengths around 64 bits.
+First, it is clear from our results that the protocol of Brzuska et al. cannot be used safely with optical PUFs a la Pappu (i.e., with non-integrated optical PUFs of practically reasonable sizes), or with electrical PUFs with challenge lengths around 64 bits.

-Secondly, we showed that Protocols based on interactive hashing (IH) can achieve better security.
+Secondly, we showed that protocols based on interactive hashing (IH) can achieve better security.
 These protocols can be employed safely with optical PUFs and with electrical PUFs of challenge length 64.
-Furthermore, Damgard et al.'s [5] amplification technique can be applied in order to bring the cheating probabilities arbitrarily close to zero.
-Nevertheless, we would like to stress once more to practical PUF-users that this analysis only applies if the protocols are employed in the stand alone, good PUF model (see Section 5.2.3 and [6]).
-As soon as the features of this model cannot be enforced in a given application (for example by certifying a PUF, or by erasing PUF responses at the protocol end [6]), certain new attacks apply, which spoil both the security of IH-based protocols and of the protocols of Brzuska et al. These attacks are not the topic of this publication, but have been described in all detail in [6].
+Furthermore, Damgard et al.'s [6] amplification technique can be applied to bring the cheating probabilities arbitrarily close to zero.

+Nevertheless, we would like to stress once more to practical PUF users that this analysis only applies if the protocols are employed in the stand alone, good PUF model (see Sect.
+7.3 and [7]).
+As soon as the features of this model cannot be enforced in a given application (for example by certifying a PUF, or by erasing PUF responses at the protocol end, see [7]), certain new attacks apply.
+They break the security of the presented IH-based protocol, as well as of the protocols of Brzuska et al. and of Ostrovsky et al. that we discussed in this publication.
+These attacks are not the topic of this work, but have been described in all detail in [7].